 Illustrator Kate Worum is the mastermind behind many of the pieces you’ve come across in the aisles of Target and her whimsical designs never cease to amaze us.
 Worum took her signature style to Opalhouse’s recent collection to create a line of everyday essentials bearing a charming city winterscape, which features mini odes to her childhood and holiday experiences.Buy Now

 Joanna Gaines plays favorites

-Out of the vast array of ultra-cool pieces in Gaines’s Hand & Hearth with Magnolia collection, apparently, this festive napkin ring greenery set is her favorite.
+Out of the vast array of ultra-cool pieces in Gaines’s Hearth & Hand with Magnolia collection, apparently, this festive napkin ring greenery set is one of her favorites.
 We love the look of the festive green accessory when paired with this delicately embroidered napkin. *Immediately adds 12 to cart.*Buy Now

 You can see the pieces in your home before you buy them

 Shoppers can preview pieces in their own home through a live augmented reality functionality available on the Target app.
 The scaled, 3-D version of each piece of furniture will allow users to visualize specific pieces in their home, resulting in a more thorough shopping experience.

 “We’ve elevated the digital shopping experience with tools like See It In Your Space, which allows guests to virtually ‘try on’ bigger items—like Christmas trees or furniture—before purchasing,” says Jill Sando, senior vice president of merchandising at Target.

 It has testing labs, and scientific experiments are the norm

 At Target’s designated 3-D printing lab, the team creates replicas of the human foot to test the ergonomics and comfort of the shoes the retailer carries.
 It has a whole slew of them, ranging in an assortment of sizes to cater to the retailer’s diverse array of shoppers.